-Automatic reminders, late fees, and the ability to accept deposits for work not yet done all make FreshBooks a great option for freelancers and small business owners.
+Automatic reminders, late fees, and the ability to accept deposits for work not yet done all make FreshBooks a great option for small business owners and freelancers.
 Invoice tracking, recurring invoices, discounts, tax calculations, and a host of other features make this a standout option.
 You can even automatically import expenses from your bank account.

 All of this power comes with a cost, though.
 After a free trial, you’re looking at $15 per month for up to five clients, and $25 per month for up to 50 clients.

-Anchor is completely free.
+Anchor is a completely free invoicing software.
 Forever.
 There’s no paid option at all.
 So this is going to appeal to a lot of freelancers and small business owners.
-It’s unique among other online invoicing apps in that it’s hosted on your own server, too.
+It’s unique among other online invoicing systems in that it’s hosted on your own server, too.
 So you don’t have to worry about handing over sensitive information if you’re highly security-conscious.

 It doesn’t offer as many features as other invoicing software.
 For example, the customization options aren’t nearly as robust as FreshBooks.
 And it doesn’t have the wide range of integrations that Zoho does.

 But what it lacks in features, it makes up for in simple utility.
 The visual invoice builder lets you easily whip up invoices quickly.
-Payment is limited to Stripe and PayPal, but you can accept credit card payments with both.
+In this simple invoicing software, payment is limited to Stripe and PayPal, but you can accept credit card payments with both.

 There are no mobile apps, but you can easily access the site from your phone.
 It’s also worth noting that while Anchor is totally free, a one-time fee of $59 will get you access to Duet, which offers all of the same features as well as some project management capabilities that you can also host on your own server.

-Hiveage offers a variety of services, and their invoicing service is one of the best.
+Hiveage offers a variety of services, and this invoice system for small businesses and freelancers is one of the best.
 Every plan includes unlimited clients and invoices—and the $15 per month Starter plan includes two staff, 250 recurring profiles, and 50 auto-billing profiles.

 Payment reminders, time and expense tracking, 12 online payment gateways, dashboard reports, and a variety of other features that you’d expect to come with an online invoicing solution come with every plan.
 You can also do some customization to make your invoices look more professional.